Welcome to the UC Davis MIND Institute and Center for Excellence in Developmental Disabilities (CEDD) resource page for Advocacy.

 - National Patient Advocate Foundation

-- NEW! - Peer Advocacy Connection (PAC)
+- Peer Advocacy Connection (PAC)

 - People First of California, Inc.